MASTER

-MASTER (Mobile Astronomical System of Telescope-Robots) is an international network of Russian fully robotic telescopes in five Russian sites, and in South Africa, Argentina,Mexica and the Canary Islands.
+MASTER (Mobile Astronomical System of Telescope-Robots) is an international network of Russian fully robotic telescopes.

-It is intended to react quickly to reports of transient astronomical events.
-It started its development in 2002 and has been in fully autonomous operations since 2011.
+The telescopes are located in five Russian sites, in South Africa, Argentina, Mexica and the Canary Islands.
+The system is intended to react quickly to reports of transient astronomical events.
+It started its development in 2002 under the supervision of Vladimir Lipunov and has been in fully autonomous operations since 2011.

-On 17 August 2017, an autonomous MASTER telescope in Argentina successfully recorded a collision of neutron stars some 130 million light-years away.
+On 17 August 2017, an autonomous MASTER telescope in Argentina successfully recorded a collision of neutron stars some 130 million light-years away (see GW170817 for details).